DesyncTheThird/corne-keymap/readme.md

-### Magic Punctuation
+### Contextual Keys

-The two punctuation keys beneath the vowel cluster emit different outputs depending on both the previous *and* following keys:
+The two keys beneath the vowel cluster, where punctuation keys would typically be located, are special *contextual keys* that emit different outputs depending on both the previous *and* following keys:

 | Key    | Previous   | Next       | Output          |
 | ------ | ---------- | ---------- | --------------- |